Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A Case Study in Minimalist Market Design: Pandemic Medical Resource Allocation

-The most common allocation mechanism for medical rationing is a \textbf{priority system} in which units are allocated to patients based on a single priority order.
-This priority order captures the ethical values guiding the allocation of the scarce medical resource.
-In some applications, most notably for allocation of ventilators and ICU beds, the underlying priority order is obtained through a monotonic scoring function.
-Such a refinement of a priority system is called a \textbf{priority point system}.
-Under this system, each ethical value is represented with a monotonic function.
+Prior to our work, the most common allocation mechanism for pandemic medical rationing was a version of a \textbf{priority system}.
+Under this system, individuals are priority-listed based on various criteria reflecting the ethical values guiding the allocation of the scarce medical resource, and all units are allocated based on this single priority order.

+In some applications, most notably for the allocation of ventilators and ICU beds, the underlying priority order is obtained through a monotonic scoring function.
+This refinement of a priority system is called a \textbf{priority point system}.
+Under this system, each ethical value is also represented with a monotonic function.
 Values are then integrated with an additive formula, which produces an aggregate point score for each patient.
-The claims of patients over medical resources are determined based on their point scores, where a lower score may be associated with a higher claim or a lower claim depending on the application.
-Often a priority score is coarsened into tiers, and all patients in the same tier have the same claim.
+The claims of patients on scarce life-saving resources are determined based on their point scores, where a lower score may be associated with a higher claim or a lower claim depending on the application.
+Sometimes priority scores may be coarsened into multiple tiers, and all patients in the same tier may have the same claim.
 Tie-breaking within a tier is typically based on clinical criteria or lotteries.

 A single-principle point system is a priority point system based on only one ethical value.
-The 2015 New York State Ventilator Guideline is a prominent example.
-In the system, as a first step certain patients are deemed ineligible.
-The remaining patients are ordered based on estimated mortality risk, which is re-evaluated every 48 hours \citep{nys:15}.
-Mortality risk is measured by the SOFA score which places patients into priority tiers.
-In cases of excess demand among members of a given priority tier, New York and other proposals recommend random allocation -- a lottery -- among equal-priority patients \citep{nys:15,nejm:20}.
+The 2015 New York State Ventilator Guideline \citep{nys:15} is a prominent example.
+In the system, eligible patients are ordered based on a measure of estimated mortality risk called the \textit{SOFA score\/}, which is re-evaluated every 48 hours.
+In cases of excess demand among members of a given priority tier, New York and other proposals recommend random allocation--- a lottery---among equal-priority patients \citep{nys:15,nejm:20}.